 Generally speaking, OSHA exclusions and exemptions include churches, federal and state-level government organizations, and their political subdivisions.
 Businesses that are regulated by federal statutes (ex. mining and nuclear power companies) tend to also be exempt.

 If you have less than ten employees and meet the above exemptions, then you might not need to worry about getting an inspection.

 Why the uncertainty?
 OSHA doesn’t have a limitless roster of inspectors to carry out limitless workplace inspections.
 And the OSHA inspectors that they do have already manage about 100,000 inspections a year.

-If your business falls under the purview of OSHA regulations, you need to have a system in place to maintain reports of compliance safety previous on-site inspections, past OSHA violations, and information regarding safety programs and safety training your company offers.
+Suppose your business falls under the purview of OSHA regulations.
+In that case, you need to have an accessible recordkeeping system in place to maintain reports of compliance safety previous on-site inspections, past OSHA violations, and information regarding safety programs and safety training your company offers.
 In the event of an inspection, you’ll thank yourself for making the effort.

-It’s imperative that you have chosen and designated key points of contact before an inspection.
+It’s imperative that you chose and designate key points of contact before an inspection.
 This person should be intimately familiar with your business’s inspection protocols and record keeping.
 Without this person, you’ve already significantly lowered your chances of passing inspection.
 An employee representative can be a key point of contact and should be someone who understands the scope of the inspection.